The information below is designed to help potential applicants who wish to enter any one of the awards on offer through BAAS during 2017-18.

 BAAS Short Term Awards

-The following guidelines apply to both the Postgraduate Short-Term Awards and the Founders’ Awards.
+The following guidelines apply to the Postgraduate Short-Term Awards, the ECR Travel Awards, and the Founders’ Awards.

 1] Which category should I apply to?